chrislouis86/chrislouis86/README.md

 - 🔭 I’m currently working on ** Machine Learning application in Python applying classification using supervised learning from a dataset.
 For my final year project I developed Deep learning Music Genre Classfication - Classifying the genre of a music using deep learning networks**

 - 🌱 I’m currently reading on the theoretical side of **machine learning, beginning with logistic regression.
 I first developed an interest in machine learning and deep learning during my 2nd year of university, when I was first introduced to the subject in one of my modules, where I was required to write about a research paper titled "Improved Musical Onset Detection with Convolutional Neural Networks by Jan Schlüter and Sebastian Böck.
-The final year for my dissertation, The Challenges of Deep Learning in Music Generation, was conducted by my dissertation advisor, Dr. George Sioros.**
+The final year for my dissertation, Title was "The Challenges of Deep Learning in Music Generation",  my  dissertation advisor was, Dr. George Sioros.**

 - 📫 How to reach me **christophermorgan86@outlook.com**